-The 2020 stakes raised pretty high for businesses, especially those in retail.
-Because this season offers an opportunity to offset losses incurred throughout the rest of the year.
-The pandemic hit many industries hard.
-BFCM could be make-or-break.
-For others (like Crocs, Amazon, etc), it’s just an opportunity to drive already record-high revenues through the roof.
+The Q4 stakes generally stand pretty high for businesses, especially those in retail.
+Because the holiday season offers an opportunity to offset losses incurred throughout the rest of the year.
+The pandemic, starting in 2020 and with each subsequent resurgence), hits many industries hard.
+Black Friday-Cyber Monday poses a make-or-break opportunity for economic recovery and resilience.
+For other brands (like Crocs, Amazon, etc), it’s just an opportunity to drive already record-high revenues through the roof.

 Of course, that means brands need to nail their holiday marketing.

 Every brand aims to avoid coming across as insensitive or money-grubbing, but rather leans into the general sentiment of generosity and cheer associated with the season.